owid/sdg-tracker.org/pages/zero-hunger.md

 **_Proportion of agricultural area under productive and sustainable agriculture._**

+Maintaining high-quality land and soil is crucial to productive agriculture, not only today, but also in ensuring our agricultural systems are sustainable over the long-run.
+Our metrics for tracking productive and sustainable agricultural land are currently poorly-defined.

+In the charts below we present the World Bank measures of agricultural land organically managed (although such data for most countries is currently unavailable).
+These metrics, however, do not guarantee that lands are productive or sustainable.
+We cover a range of questions related to agricultural land use, environmental impacts and crop yields in our entry on [Yields and Land Use in Agriculture](https://ourworldindata.org/yields-and-land-use-in-agriculture).

 <iframe src="https://ourworldindata.org/grapher/organic-agricultural-area" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/organic-arable-land-area" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/share-of-arable-land-which-is-organic" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 2.5